 With any business, you’ll need to ensure that the legal stuff has been registered and set up correctly, right from the start.
-Make sure you’ve got your business registered, the insurance, the tax, and licenses all sorted much in advance.
+Make sure you’ve got your business registered, the insurance, the tax, and the licenses all sorted much in advance.

 It might be a little daunting if you’re just starting out, but it is very important.
 Of course, the structure of your business will vary your approach here.